oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         - Once enabled, Database Firewall monitoring will analyze the traffic through the port 15223
         - We configured it in "Proxy" mode, so all the SQL traffic from the client will go through the DB Firewall to the database.
 DB Firewall will be able to alert and/or block the "bad" traffic as defined by the DB Firewall policy.

-4. Now, verify connectivity between the database and the DB Firewall
+4. Now, verify connectivity to the database when the DB Firewall is in proxy mode

     - Go back to your terminal session and go to the DBF directoy